 Removing cardstock pieces from the mat can be tricky, especially if the mat is on the sticky side.
 Here’s a little trick that will prevent the cardstock from curling and make it easier to remove intricate designs: don’t remove the cardstock from the mat; instead, remove the mat from the cardstock.
 You wouldn’t think a simple change like that would make a difference, but it does.
 Flip the mat over so the mat is facing up and the cardstock facing down.
 Then bend the mat back onto itself and roll it to reveal the cardstock.

 The mat is really flexible, so keep the curve small.
 Go slow.
 As you roll the mat back, the cardstock will release and stay on the work surface.
 Use your fingers or a Silhouette spatula to release smaller pieces.

 There you go… Line Segment Overcut AND a cool mat trick, all in one day.

 And if you’d like more cool gift tag ideas, head on over to Simply Kelly Designs, where Kelly is featuring SEVEN gift tag ideas with free Silhouette files today, and guess whose tags are on the list!

-If you liked this project and would like to know when new projects appear on Whatcha Workin’ On?, head over to the sidebar and subscribe.
-I’ll send you an email each time a new project is posted!
+If you liked this post and would like to know when new projects & tutorials appear on Whatcha Workin’ On?, click HERE to subscribe.
+Whenever I post something new, I’ll send you an email (about once a week)!